b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # P #

 * Pearson, Bruce (auth.); Anderson, Gerald (ed.) & Forque, Charles (ed.)
 (1982).
 'Best in Class: Comprehensive Band Method - Book 1: Percussion (Drums & Mallets)'.
-San Diego, California,U.S.A.: Kjos West (Neil A. Kjos Jr., Publisher).
+San Diego, California, U.S.A.: Kjos West (Neil A. Kjos Jr., Publisher).
 ISBN 0849758491

 **Purport:**
 This has much useful information which I may use to inform the practical scoring and engraving of drills and etudes.